Verona, New Jersey: History

 Verona and several neighboring towns were all originally one consolidated area known as the Horseneck Tract.

+18th century

-In 1702, a group of settlers left Newark and purchased a large tract of land northwest of their home city for the equivalent of a few hundred dollars from the Lenni Lenape Native Americans.
+In 1702, a group of settlers left Newark and purchased a large tract of land northwest of their home city for the equivalent of a few hundred dollars from the Lenape Native Americans.
 This piece of land extended west and north to the Passaic River, south to the town center of what would become Livingston, and east to the First Watchung Mountain, and was called Horseneck by the natives because it resembled the neck and head of a horse.
 What was then known as Horseneck contained most of the present day northern Essex County towns: Verona, along with Caldwell, West Caldwell, Cedar Grove, Essex Fells, Fairfield, North Caldwell, and Roseland are all located entirely in Horseneck, and parts of what are today Livingston, Montclair, and West Orange also were contained in the Horseneck Tract.

 After the Revolutionary War, the area of Horseneck was incorporated as "Caldwell Township" in honor of local war hero James Caldwell, a pastor who used pages from his church's bibles as wadding to ignite the ammo in soldiers' cannons and helped to drive the British out of Horseneck.

+19th century

-The area of present-day Verona was part of what was known in the 1800s as Vernon Valley.
+In the 19th century, the area of present-day Verona was part of what was known as Vernon Valley.
 The name was rejected when residents applied to the United States Postal Service, as the name had already been in use for an area in Sussex County.
 Verona was chosen as the alternative name for the community.
 The township's name is derived from Verona, Italy.

+At various times between 1798 and 1892, issues arose which caused conflict between the Caldwell and Verona areas.
+These included a desire of the citizens of Verona to more closely control their own governmental affairs.
+With the population growing, Verona residents wanted to centrally locate essential services such as schools and places of worship, as well as problems with the water supply; and the disposition of road repair funds.

+On February 17, 1892, the citizens of Verona voted to secede from Caldwell Township to form Verona Township.